Build Instructions

 required packages does not apply.
 The only required tool is a C/C++ compiler,

-on Ubuntu and Debian.
+e.g., apt install build-essential on Ubuntu and Debian.
 If Java will

-be used, a local JDK is also recommended, e.g., apt install default-jdk
+be used, a local JDK is also recommended, e.g., apt install default-jdk.

 See the example